-The consolidated Statements of Operations for the three and six months ended June 30, 2003 reflect a litigation and contract settlement charge of \$250,000 to record the amount by which the cash settlement paid Trizetto exceeds amounts previously accrued.
-The Company did not issue common shares to Trizetto until July 2003 and no provision for the issuance of those shares has been made in the consolidated financial statements presented.
-No cost was recorded in the Consolidated Statements of Operations for the shares issued to Trizetto since the fair value of the shares was immaterial.
+The consolidated Statements of Operations for the nine months months ended September 30, 2003 reflect a litigation and contract settlement charge of \$250,000 recorded in the second quarter of 2003 to record the amount by which the cash settlement paid Trizetto exceeds amounts previously accrued.
+The Company issued common shares to Trizetto on July 1, 2003, but no cost was recorded in the Consolidated Statements of Operations for the shares issued to Trizetto since the fair value of the shares was immaterial.

-Note 9 Impairment of Leased Assets
+Note 8 Impairment of Leased Assets